Danilov resolution and representations of McKay quiver: Main theorem

 Morphism $\rho$ is proper since morphisms $\pi$ and $\pi_\theta$ are proper (see~\cite[Corollary~II.4.8.(e)]{Hartshorne:geometry}, $\pi_\theta$ is projective, hence separated).
-By \cite[Exercise~II.4.4]{Hartshorne:geometry} the image of $\rho$ in $Y_\theta$ is closed and is of dimension $3$ (see Corollary~(\ref{corollary:all reps non-iso})).
+By \cite[Exercise~II.4.4]{Hartshorne:geometry} the image of $\rho$ in $Y_\theta$ is closed and is of dimension $3$ (see Corollary~\ref{corollary:all reps non-iso}).

-By the work of A. Craw, D. Maclagan, R.R.
-Thomas~\cite{CrawMaclaganI} the coherent component $Y_\theta$ (i.e. containing representations with all arrows represented by a non--zero number) is a not--necessarily--normal toric variety of dimension $3,$ hence $\rho$ is surjective onto $Y_\theta.$ We are done if $\rho$ is injective, that is if two representations of McKay quiver corresponding to two distinct closed points on the Danilov resolution are non--isomorphic.
-This is the content of Corollary~(\ref{corollary:all reps non-iso}). \end{proof}
+By the work of Craw, Maclagan, Thomas~\cite{CrawMaclaganI} the coherent component $Y_\theta$ is a not-necessarily-normal toric variety of dimension $3,$ hence $\rho$ is surjective onto $Y_\theta.$ We are done if $\rho$ is injective, that is if two representations of the McKay quiver corresponding to two distinct closed points on the Danilov resolution are non-isomorphic.
+This is the content of Corollary~\ref{corollary:all reps non-iso}. \end{proof}